ess-dmsc-dram/documents/policy/quality_plan.md

 quality requirements prior to production use.
 Prototypes should be version controlled in git, publically available, and provide good documentation for setup and execution.

+## 7 Quality

+Given the long timeline for ESS transition into operation, we must absolutely ensure that any software development is of a sustainable and maintainable quality that allows for a long software lifetime.
+That is, quality should not be sacrificed for short-term solutions or for adding new features.